Google, Facebook, Apple, Microsoft, Dropbox and many other online services offer two-factor authentication (2FA) as an option to protect your account.

 Safest 2FA of all

-— USB security keys: These are small, key-shaped devices you plug into a computer's USB port when you're logging in to a website from a new computer.
+— USB security keys: These are small, key-shaped devices, also called hardware security keys, that you plug into a computer's USB port when you're logging in to a website from a new computer.
 Some security keys also sport near-field-communications (NFC) to interact with smartphones.

-The best-known USB security keys are made by Yubico and called YubiKeys, but there are several other manufacturers and a few different standards.
-The basic standard is universal second factor (U2F), and it's the most widely supported one.
+The best-known USB security keys are made by Yubico and are called YubiKeys, but there are several other manufacturers and a few different standards.
+The basic standards are universal second factor (U2F) and WebAuthn, and they're the most widely supported ones.

 To set up a USB security key, you register it with an online service from a computer that the service already "trusts."
 You can use a single key with more than one account, and a single account can register more than one key.

-Unfortunately, support for USB security keys isn't widespread yet.
+Unfortunately, support for hardware security keys isn't widespread yet.
 Google supports U2F-based keys, as do Dropbox, Facebook and Twitter, but not many other online services offer this.
-The most widespread support is found with password managers: Dashlane and Keeper support U2F keys, while LastPass and 1Password support Yubico's own standard.

 The other downside is that USB security keys cost money.
 Prices range from $8 for the HyperFIDO U2F key without NFC to $60 for Yubico's tiny USB-C YubiKey Nano.
 The best deal may be a $17 U2F key with NFC from Feitian, identical to what Google sometimes sells as part of its Titan security key bundle.